Dominik LANGE

 The restitution of integral relief, which has never been perfectly solved in the field of the entertainment and film industry, extremely rarely addressed in a field of scientific study, also offers 3 possibilities!

-The method of Sacha Becher, a German geologist, who cuts out as closely as possible the floating windows of stereoscopy, both for the relief of outpouring and the depth relief of images, by drawing all his objects represented within these respective limits...
+The method of Sacha Becher, a professor of geology at a German university, which cuts as closely as possible the floating windows of stereoscopy, both for their yellowing relief and their depth relief of images, by turning off as closely as possible all its objects represented within these respective limits...

 The second method that I personally discovered, which consists in asserting a margin of maneuver of physiological tolerance specific to our vision of representation of the natural space.